What Are Dental Implants?

 In addition, you need to be a non-smoker or at least to be prepared to quit for the duration of treatment as this does affect the healing process.
 Although dental implants may not be suitable for diabetics who struggle to maintain their blood sugar levels, this treatment might still be suitable for someone who has the condition under control, so it is worth asking.
 If Dr. Halabo thinks you are suitable candidate, then the next step will be to have more diagnostic tests.
 This includes a CT scan that is included in our package deal.

 A CT scan provides a digital 3D image of your jaw and is vital for planning implant surgery.
 These high-resolution images enable us to see whether or not you have sufficient bone in your jaw to support a dental implant.
 It also shows the dentist the exact position of important structures in your mouth including nerves and sinus cavities as these must be avoided during implant placement.
 Your CT scan is used to plan the placement of the dental implant to provide optimum levels of success.
 This ensures the implant will be surrounded with plenty of high-quality bone and that the final restoration will look very natural.

 - Low & no down payment options available

 - Extended monthly payments to fit your budget

 Insurance & Flex Spending?

 Dental plan coverage for dental implants varies widely and many require advanced approval.
 Let our expert team check with your insurer to determine the amount of implant coverage you are eligible to receive.
 We also offer various payment arrangements to coincide with your Flex Plan needs.
-To schedule a free consultation to meet our team and determine if a dental implant is right for you, contact us today.
+To schedule a free consultation and determine if a dental implant is right for you, contact us today.